bitovi/hatchify/docs/react-jsonapi/README.md

 ## createJsonapiClient

-`createJsonapiClient(baseUrl: string, schemas: Schemas): RestClient` is a function that takes a base URL and a set of schemas and returns a `RestClient` object for a JSONAPI backend.
+`createJsonapiClient(baseUrl: string, schemas: Schemas): RestClient` is a function that takes a base URL and a set of schemas and returns a `RestClient` object for a JSON:API backend.

 ```ts
 const jsonapiClient = createJsonapiClient("/api", schemas)